hearthmates/dockselpy/README.md

 ## dockselpy

-Dockerfile example on how to *"assemble"* together Selenium (with support for Chrome, Firefox and PhantomJS), Python and Xfvb.
+Docker container for running Selenium tasks using Python and the latest Chrome and Firefox drivers.

 ### Information

-Recent struggle with finding a docker image for Selenium that supports headless versions for both Firefox and Chrome, led to the process of building my own version.
+Recent struggles in finding a docker image for Selenium that supports headless versions for both Firefox and Chrome, led to the process of building my own version.

 The image is build with the following dependencies:
 - latest Chrome and chromedriver
 - latest Firefox and geckodriver
-- latest stable PhantomJS webkit (v2.1.1)
 - Selenium
 - Python 3
 - Xvfb and the python wrapper - pyvirtualdisplay

-### Running:
+### Run using Docker:

 - docker
     ```
-    docker build -t selenium_docker .
+    docker build -t dockselpy .
-    docker run --privileged -p 4000:4000 -d -it selenium_docker
+    docker run --privileged -p 4000:4000 -d -it dockselpy
     ```

 - docker-compose